rnixik/invalid-passports-go/README.md

 * curl
 * bzip2
-* 4GB RAM minimum
+* 7GB RAM minimum

 #### Development:

 * curl
 * bzip2
-* 4GB RAM minimum
 * go
+* 7GB RAM minimum

+It consumes double amount of RAM to be able work while updating.

 ### How to start: